mblazonry/mBlazonrySupport/TIMER.md

 > # [Setup Instructions Here](INSTALLATION.md) #

-Here's the XML for a [test skuid page](https://gist.github.com/aklef/fbf1fd4995e4d2bb25211410788f7f77) demonstrating the timer.
+Here's the XML to a [test skuid page](https://gist.github.com/aklef/fbf1fd4995e4d2bb25211410788f7f77) demonstrating the timer.
 To use it: complete the installation steps above, then create a new skuid page with the same title as the gist and copy/paste the XML shown there.
 (Dev note: for lots of nifty debug output if you change "Test" to "Debug" in the page title).